dmitana/fiit_nn_project/proposal.md

 # Proposal

 ## Motivation
-In this project we will solve object detection task.
+In this project we will solve an object detection task.
 Object detection deals with detection of multiple objects in one picture.
 This task gains more importance as more smart solutions like autonomous cars, surveillance drones in cases of disasters or in mobile applications are being used every day.